 Get a Valuation and Sell Your Vehicle With Clutch

-Getting a valuation from KBB or CBB never guarantees you'll get the private party or trade-in value they provide you.
-They are simply estimates based on data.
-Then there's the hassle of going to traditional dealerships to get a valuation while they try to sell you into another vehicle or listing the car for sale privately and spending time on emails, texts, calls, low ballers, tire kickers, and no shows.
+Getting a valuation from KBB or CBB never guarantees what you’ll get for your vehicle in a private party sale or trade-in.
+They are simply estimates based on data available at that time.
+Then there's the hassle of going to traditional car dealers to get an accurate value while they try to sell you another vehicle.
+You can also go through the headaches of listing the car for sale privately and spending time on emails, texts, calls, lowballers, tire kickers, and no-shows.

-You can skip all these headaches with Clutch, Canada's first 100% online vehicle retailer.
+You can answer your question, “How much is my car worth,” and skip all these headaches with Clutch, Canada's first 100% online vehicle retailer.
 We have an online vehicle valuation tool that will give you a firm offer after entering just a little information about your vehicle.

 All done from the comfort of your home at a time that’s convenient for you.
-No more taking time off work to bring your vehicle to the dealership and waiting for a used car manager to do an in-person inspection.
-Experience the quick and hassle free future of selling your vehicle today.
+No more taking time off work to bring your vehicle to the car dealership and waiting for a used car manager to do an in-person inspection to get the value of your vehicle.
+Experience the quick and hassle-free future of selling your vehicle today.